 What Distinguishes Hughes Hubbard and Hughes Hubbard’s Washington, D.C.
 Office?

-- Hughes Hubbard was among the top three on The American Lawyer’s 2013 A-List of the top 20 law firms in the U.S.-- "the nation's elite," according to The American Lawyer.
+- Hughes Hubbard has been consecutively ranked for the past eleven years on The American Lawyer’s A-List of the top 20 law firms in the U.S.-- "the nation's elite," according to The American Lawyer.

-- Hughes Hubbard is ranked #1 by The American Lawyer in 2013 for our pro bono activities.
+- Hughes Hubbard ranks among the top firms by The American Lawyer for our pro bono services.

 - Hughes Hubbard has outstanding diversity scores and is ranked among the “Top Firms for Diversity” in The American Lawyer’s “Diversity Scorecard.”
 The firm is also ranked among the “Best Law Firms” for “Overall Diversity,” “Diversity for Women,” and “Diversity for Minorities” by Vault.